ruirangerfan/GAL-DeepLabv3Plus/README.md

   doi       = {10.1109/TIP.2021.3112316}
 }
 ```
-If you use the pothole dataset for your research, please cite our papers.
+If you use the pothole dataset for your research, please cite our papers:

 ```
 @article{fan2019pothole,